xeonz1/personal-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Haizhou Zhao is now a research engineer of ARX Robotics, a Chinese robot startup building advanced robot systems for researchers.
-Before that, he was an undergraduate researcher in XJTLU Robotics Laboratory, working on variable stiffness actuators, optimal control and robotics supervised by Dr. Yuqing Chen.
-In the last year of his undergraduate, he worked in Tsinghua AIR DISCOVER Lab as a research intern for bipedal robot development.
-After graduated from XJTLU, he and other co-founders started ARX Robotics.
+Haizhou Zhao is now a research engineer at ARX Robotics, a Chinese robotic startup building advanced robot systems for researchers.
+Before that, he was an undergraduate researcher at XJTLU Robotics Laboratory, working on variable stiffness actuators, optimal control, and robotics supervised by Dr. Yuqing Chen.
+In the last year as an undergraduate, he worked at Tsinghua AIR DISCOVER Lab as a core research intern for bipedal robot development.
+After graduating from XJTLU, he and other co-founders started ARX Robotics.
 {style="text-align: justify;"}